This post may contain affiliate links. Please read my disclaimer.

 - Cut chilled unsalted butter into small cubes (about 1.5cm) and chill in fridge until ready to use.160 g unsalted butter

-- Add plain flour, corn flour, Stevia sweetener, fine salt into a food mixer with paddle attachment.
-Mix on low speed for a few seconds.200 g plain flour, 25 g corn flour, 50 g Stevia sweetener, 1/4 tsp fine salt
+- Add 200 g plain flour, 25 g corn starch, 50 g Stevia sweetener, fine salt into a food mixer with paddle attachment.
+Mix on low speed for a few seconds.200 g plain flour, 25 g corn starch, 50 g Stevia sweetener, 1/4 tsp fine salt

 - Add chilled butter cubes to mixed flours and beat on low speed until mixture turns sandy.